-Charles “Charlie” Christopher Dunaway was born on Wednesday, December 6, 2017, at 3:43 a.m. at the Ochsner Baptist Medical Center in New Orleans.
-He weighed in at 5-pounds, 3-ounces and was 18.3 inches long.
-Charlie is named in honor of his late grandfather, Charles “Chiggy” Rhodes, who passed away prior to Aimee’s birth in 1976.
+NEW ORLEANS/HOUSTON: Dec.
+2017 - June 2018 Charles “Charlie” Christopher Dunaway was born on Dec.
+6, 2017, at 3:43 a.m. at Ochsner Baptist Medical Center in New Orleans.
+Charlie weighed in at 5-pounds and 3-ounces and was 18.3 inches long.
+He is named in honor of his late grandfather, Charles “Chiggy” Rhodes, who passed away prior to Aimee’s birth in 1976.

-The good news is each of these defects are correctible but open-heart surgery is necessary.
-Both issues can be repaired in the same surgery.
+The good news is both of these defects are correctable, but open-heart surgery was necessary.
+Both issues were addressed in the same operation.

-Charlie began his journey in the Neonatal Intensive Care Unit (NICU) at Ochsner Baptist before being transferred to the Pediatric Intensive Care Unit (PICU) on the Ochsner Medical Center Main Campus.
-He stayed there for two days before being shipped back to Baptist, where he would remain until he gained exactly one pound.
-Sounds easy, right?
+Charlie began his journey in the Neonatal Intensive Care Unit at Ochsner Baptist Hospital before transferring to the Pediatric Intensive Care Unit at Ochsner Medical Center’s main campus.
+Charlie stayed there for two days before he was transported back to Ochsner Baptist, where he remained until he gained exactly 1 pound.

-However, after two days Charlie had a minor setback with the performance of this heart and was immediately transported to the Cardiovascular Intensive Care Unit (CVICU) main campus.
-Charlie was then moved to the Texas Children's Hospital in Houston, Texas on Dec.
-21.
+However, two days later, Charlie faced a minor setback with his heart function and was immediately transported to the Ochsner Medical Center Cardiovascular Intensive Care Unit.